gpandyar/CLEMEA-DEVWKS-1020/README.md

     python workshop.py

-Make sure there are no errors and you see the message "Welcome to DEVWKS-1020" printed on the screen
+Make sure there are no errors and you see the message "Welcome to DevNet Create 19" printed on the screen

 Continue editing workshop.py